Total Cost of Enterprise Collaboration Ownership: What It Is, Why It Matters and How to Manage It

 - Capture stakeholder requirements early in the software lifecycle and build a strategy to proactively address must-haves and 'nice-to-haves'.

 - When possible, use one vendor to address several requirements.
 Reducing the number of 3rd party solutions helps limit software and maintenance costs.
 If your organization uses more than one collaboration technology, look for vendors that integrate with all platforms.

 - Use bot technology and rule-based monitoring to automate user training and administrative processes.
-This drastically reduces the amount of people resources required maintain the tool.
+This drastically reduces the amount of people resources required to maintain the tool.